damemi/odigos/operator/DEVELOPMENT.md

 # Development and testing

+Running the operator requires the following steps:

+1. Build the Operator image (the controller)
+2. Generate the Operator bundle (a collection of ready-to-deploy manifests)
+3. Build the Operator Bundle Image (another image used by OpenShift to deploy the manifests)

+The current version of Odigos is set by the `VERSION` variable in the Makefile.
+This value reflects what version of component images will be installed in the cluster.
+This should stay bound to the version of the operator.

 ## Building the Operator image

 From the root repo directory (ie `cd ..` from here), run: